 34.3.10.10.1 – General

-an EHT STA to transmit a PPDU in a given bandwidth, even when a portion of the bandwidth is not available.
+Preamble puncturing allows an EHT STA to transmit and receive a PPDU in a given bandwidth, even when a portion of the bandwidth is not occupied by the PPDU.

 NOTE – The unavailability of any part of the bandwidth may be due to various reasons, for example when an OBSS STA operates on a 20 MHz channel which is one of the secondary channels of the BSS.

-Preamble puncture relates to the punctured 20MHz sub channels within any 80MHz segment in which the preamble is transmitted.
+Preamble puncturing refers to transmission of a PPDU in which no signal is present in at least one 20 MHz subchannel within the transmission BW.

-uncturing resolution shall be 20 In other words, puncturing a subchannel smaller than a 242-tone RU is not allowed.
+Preamble puncturing resolution for an EHT PPDU shall be 20 MHz.
+In other words, puncturing a subchannel smaller than a 242-tone RU is not allowed.

 Primary 20 MHz shall not be punctured in any PPDU .

 NOTE – In case of EHT TB PPDU, transmission from certain non-AP STAs may have the primary 20 MHz unmodulated depending on the RU allocated to the STA.

-34.3.10.10.2 – Preamble Puncture for PPDUs transmitted to a single user
+34.3.10.10.2 – Preamble Puncturing for PPDUs transmitted to a single user

-An EHT-STA shall support a preamble puncture mechanism for an EHT PPDU transmitted to a single STA.
-U-SIG or EHT-SIG (TBD) includes information on puncturing of the PPDU as defined in 34.3.10.6.x.x and 34.3.10.7.x.x
+Preamble puncturing for a PPDU transmitted to a single user is applied by using large-size MRUs.
+The supported large-size MRUs are defined in 34.3.2.x.x.
+U-SIG or EHT-SIG (TBD) includes information on the preamble puncturing of the PPDU as defined in 34.3.10.6.x.x and 34.3.10.7.x.x

-34.3.10.10.3 – Preamble for PPDUs transmitted to multiple users
+34.3.10.10.3 – Preamble puncturing for PPDUs transmitted to multiple users

-An EHT-STA shall support a preamble puncture mechanism for an EHT PPDU transmitted to multiple STAs.
-U-SIG or EHT-SIG (TBD) includes information on puncturing of the PPDU as defined in 34.3.10.6.x.x and 34.3.10.7.x.x.
+Preamble puncturing for a PPDU transmitted to multiple users exists in a non-compressed mode..
+U-SIG or EHT-SIG (TBD) includes information on the preamble puncturing of the PPDU as defined in 34.3.10.6.x.x and 34.3.10.7.x.x.

+Preamble puncturing for a PPDU transmitted to multiple users in a compressed mode is TBD